-As independent consultants, we find state, county, and local government agencies can have significant challenges with their paper, email, shared drives, and electronic documents management systems in the areas of Governance (email, public disclosure, records management: policies, procedures, schedules, retention, and disposition), Management (duplicates, indexing, search, security), and Efficiency (workflow and process).
+As independent consultants, we find state, county, and local government agencies can have significant challenges with their paper, email, shared drives, collaboration systems, data systems, and electronic documents management systems in the areas of Governance (email, public disclosure, records management: policies, procedures, schedules, retention, and disposition), Management (duplicates, indexing, search, security), and Efficiency (workflow and process).

-Duplicate copies and versions of documents can be found in email, vault, portal, shared drive, hand-held device, paper, and microform storage areas.
-These fragmented systems cause inconsistent document indexing, version control, security, routing, workflow, retention and disposition; impact efficiency and customer service; and put agencies at risk of not meeting operational, litigation and public disclosure requirements.
+Duplicate copies and versions of documents can be found in email, vault, collaboration systems, portal, shared drive, hand-held device, data systems (typically 5 to 30), paper, content management systems, and microform.
+These fragmented systems cause inconsistent document indexing, version control, security, routing, workflow, retention and disposition; impact efficiency and customer service; and put agencies at risk of not meeting federal, state, operational, litigation and public disclosure requirements.

 Planning for ECM

-Before an agency selects an ECM vendor pre-planning work is mandatory to help ensure a successful system and expansion.
-It is best if this work is conducted before vendor selection, and independent of the vendor selected, so it is objective.
-This work includes the development of an ECM:
+Before an agency selects or expands/uses an ECM system, pre-planning work is mandatory to help ensure a successful system and user acceptance.
+It is best if this work is conducted before vendor selection and/or deployment, and independent of the vendor selected, so it is objective.
+This work should include the development of ECM: